-Moving to Frankfurt
+- Download our Moving to Frankfurt Guide (PDF)

-There are superb opportunities for shopping, as well as sightseeing attractions like museums, historic spots and world-class opera and theatre to enjoy.
+There are superb opportunities for shopping, and myriad sightseeing attractions such as museums, historic spots and world-class opera and theatre to enjoy.